bigbinary/neeto-editor/README.md

 2. Directly updating the node_modules of the host application.

-    1. start the host application server
+    1. Start the host application server
     2. Inside the package, execute the command:

         ```